OLG-MAN/gcp-tomcat-nginx-lb/README.md

 ```
 ------------------------------------------

-4.
+1.

-* #### Create instance template for nginx MIG with startup script from bucket. (used startup-nginx.sh file in repo)
+* #### Create instance template for nginx MIG with startup script from bucket. (using startup-nginx.sh file in repo)

 ```
 gcloud beta compute --project=tomcat-nginx-lb instance-templates create instance-template-nginx-1 \